ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

 ## Conclusion
 Writing a project in two languages is painful.
-With luck, this information was the one piece that was missing, and now you can avoid one language entirely.
+With luck, this information was the one piece you were missing, and now you can avoid one language entirely.
 If not, hopefully it at least saved you some time.

 ### Footnotes
-[^biomart]: biomart is a Python package that interacts with BioMart web servers, not to be be mistaken with biomaRt, which is an R package for the same thing.
+[^biomart]: biomart is a Python package that interacts with BioMart web servers, not to be be mistaken for biomaRt, an R package for the same thing.
 I tried to get the capitalization correct to minimize confusion, but [capitalization is hard](https://twitter.com/SwiftOnSecurity/status/569989992233213952).